bradtraversy/devconnector_2.0/README.md

 The subscription can be seen in [client/src/store.js](https://github.com/bradtraversy/devconnector_2.0/blob/master/client/src/store.js)

 We also need to change our [client/src/utils/setAuthToken.js](https://github.com/bradtraversy/devconnector_2.0/blob/master/client/src/utils/setAuthToken.js) so it now handles both the setting of the token in local storage and in axios headers.
+`setauthToken.js` in turn depends on [client/src/utils/api.js](https://github.com/bradtraversy/devconnector_2.0/blob/master/client/src/utils/api.js) where we create an instance of axios.
+So you will also need to grab that file.

 With those two changes in place we can remove all setting of local storage from [client/src/reducers/auth.js](https://github.com/bradtraversy/devconnector_2.0/blob/master/client/src/reducers/auth.js).
 And remove setting of the token in axios headers from [client/src/actions/auth.js](https://github.com/bradtraversy/devconnector_2.0/blob/master/client/src/actions/auth.js).
 This helps keep our code predictable, manageable and ultimately bug free.